ErikGraciosa/career-track-readings/aboutMe-bulletpoints.md

   - NodeJS
   - PostgresSQL

 # What do you want?
-What are you here?
+Why are you here?
 ### More than I want this job, why do you want this job?
 - Interested in joining dev team and focusing on details of technical problems and troubleshooting vs previous work of coordinating resources and setting up logistics and repetitive work.